mountaineerbr/shellChatGPT/man/README.md

 Positional arguments are read as a single **PROMPT**.
 Model **INSTRUCTION** is usually optional and can be set with `option -S`.

-In multi-turn, when user prompt begins with a colon “*:*”, the subsequent text is set as a system message (text and chat cmpls).
-For text cmpls only, if double colons “*::*” are used, the text following them will be appended to the previous prompt.
+In multi-turn interactions, prompts prefixed with a single colon “*:*” are appended to the current request buffer as a user message without making a new API call.
+Conversely, prompts starting with double colons “*::*” are inserted as instruction / system messages.
+For text cmpls only, triple colons append the text immediatelly to the previous prompt without a restart sequence.

 With **vision models**, insert an image to the prompt with chat command “`!img` \[*url*\|*filepath*\]”.
 Image urls and files can also be